gatsbyjs/gatsby/docs/tutorial/index.md

 ## Advanced tutorials

 There are many use cases for Gatsby, some which aren't covered in beginner or advanced tutorials to keep you focused while learning.
-The advanced Gatsby tutorials section is a collection of advanced use case how-tos, such as using sourcing plugins for images and CMS content step-by-step.
+The advanced Gatsby tutorials section is a collection of advanced use cases shown step-by-step, such as using source plugins for images and CMS content.

 Go deeper with the [advanced Gatsby tutorials](/tutorial/advanced-tutorials/).